mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ---

-# Transmission Lines/High-Speed Design
+# Transmission Lines
+More on generic transmission line (TL) and high-speed design theory, as opposed to its implementation/analysis in the context of PCB design which is in its own section: Printed Circuit Boards (PCBs) > Design/Layout/Routing > High-Speed Signals

+## TL Theory
+- What is TL theory?
+Why is it needed?
-- When is transmission line (TL) analysis valid?
+- When is TL analysis valid?
 - What is characteristic impedance?
 - What are reflections?
 Why do I care about them?
 - Draw some signals with/without reflections.
 - What causes reflections?
-- How can I control the characteristic impedance of a TL?
-- What is the difference and pros/cons of series vs parallel termination?
-- What is the difference and pros/cons of source vs sink termination/matching?
-- What are standard termination/characteristic impedances?
+- What is impedance matching?
+Why do I care about it and when should it be used?
 - How does R, L, and C impact characteristic impendace?
 How does that differ on a microstrip vs coax TL?
+- What is the difference and tradeoffs of series vs parallel termination?
+- What is the difference and tradeoffs of source vs sink termination/matching?

+## Ideal vs Real TLs
+- Draw real TL distributed model.
+What are its components on a real TL?
+How do they differ between ideal vs real?
+- How can I control the characteristic impedance of a TL?
+- What are some standard termination/characteristic impedances?
 - Describe the parasitic R, L, and C components that impact characteristic impedance.
+- What are sources of loss and distortion in a TL?
+How can they be miminized or actively compensated for?
+- What are dielectric losses?
+Where do they come from and how does it vary with frequency?
+- How does a TL's insertion impedance vary with respect to frequency?
+- What is the skin effect?
+Where does it come up in TLs?
-- What is impedance matching?
-Why do I care about it and when should it be used?
+- What is preemphasis?
+Why is it used?
+How can it be implemented?
+- Draw the time-domain and frequency-domain spectrum of a signal with/without preemphasis.

 ---